 Whether it is a public administrative body, like non-elected members of a government, or a for-profit private company, human resources are needed to add qualified workers to the organization.
 This broad field includes several occupations that require different levels of work experience.
 However, is a college degree necessary?
 Yes, but the type of degree may vary depending on the type of work you’d like to do.

 Types of Human Resource Workers

-Some companies may have different titles for these positions and many organizations may not have all of these professionals in their human resources department.
+Some companies may have different titles for these positions.
+Depending on the size of the organization, many organizations may not have all of these professionals in their human resources department.
 Some organizations may have their human resources specialists also act as training managers, for example.
-However, these are the common type of workers the BLS defines in human resources departments.
 Each of these professions have similar education requirements, but what really separates them is the amount of work experience required.

 Is A College Degree Necessary for These Jobs?

-The BLS lists all the academic requirements for these human resources professions.
-According to the BLS, all four human resources jobs require a bachelor’s degree.
-The bachelor’s degree requirements are typically in human resources or in business administration with human resources concentrations or classes.
-However, the BLS makes the point that candidates with master’s degrees may be preferred.
-Master’s programs in business administration or human resources are typically available at many business schools.
+The BLS makes the point that candidates with a master’s degree may be preferred for many roles in HR.
+Master’s degree programs in business administration or human resources are typically available at many business schools.
 In addition, holding several years experience are common traits the BLS states these managers need.
-The BLS adds that certifications are available for all managers, which can help candidates appear more competitive.
+The BLS adds that certifications are available to those considering an HR career in leadership, which can help candidates appear more competitive.

 Related Ranking: Top 10 Best Online Master’s in Human Resources Degree Programs